 His training (and training methodology) is a proponent of active pedagogy that aims at the participation of the trainees themselves in the learning process as well as their ownership of the learning process.
 In the training sessions he leads, participants acquire know-how by doing and by sharing ideas, experience and knowledge with other trainees and not simply by listening to how things ought to be done.

-Special attention is paid to group dynamics, and he enhances this by introducing a variety of training techniques and by facilitating rigorous and logistical organisation.
-Homogeneous groups are avoided; instead they are enriched by the presence of trainees from different organisations, sectors and experiences, with different languages and cultures.
+Special attention is paid to group dynamics, and he enhances this by introducing a variety of training techniques and by facilitating rigorous and logistical organization.
+Homogeneous groups are avoided; instead they are enriched by the presence of trainees from different organizations, sectors and experiences, with different languages and cultures.

 It is anticipated that many problems, suggestions and solutions are shared by trainees.
-However, this wealth runs the risk of being lost and not being utilised.
+However, this wealth runs the risk of being lost and not being utilized.
 Thus, this pool of knowledge is well structured and recorded.
-As a learning and reference tool, he ensures that the essence of the content is visualised in the space where the training takes place.
+As a learning and reference tool, he ensures that the essence of the content is visualized in the space where the training takes place.

 Competencies as a trainer facilitator: Code of Conduct

 - As a trainer facilitator one of the key performance requirements in order to be able to really communicate with and be respected by all type of participants is to display cultural, gender, religion, race, nationality and age sensitivity and adaptability and above all treat all people fairly without favouritism.